sugarlabs/musicblocks/README.md

 “All musicians are subconsciously mathematicians” – Monk

-Music Blocks is a collection of manipulative tools for exploring musical concepts in an integrative and fun way.
+Music Blocks is a programming language and collection of manipulative tools for exploring musical and mathematical concepts in an integrative and fun way.

 ![alt tag](https://raw.githubusercontent.com/sugarlabs/musicblocks/master/screenshots/Screenshot-1.png)